-Neurotransmitters are tiny messengers used by the brain to send signals.
-These signals need to be sent quickly and the COMT enzyme enables this by rapidly degrading the neurotransmitters once they’ve passed on their signal.
+What are neurotransmitters?
+They are tiny messengers used by the brain to send signals.
+These signals need to be sent quickly, and the COMT enzyme enables this by rapidly degrading the neurotransmitters once they’ve passed on their signal.

 This enzyme also requires other components called SAM and SAH to work efficiently, so if these molecules are unbalanced they can prevent this gene from functioning optimally.